Approximation theory for distant Bang calculus: Translations

 \begin{definition}The syntax of \dcbn\ approximants is given by:

 \end{definition}

-Notice that this syntax essentially contains inductive head normal forms, as it is standard in Böhm trees literature~\cite{barendregt}; but also subterms such as $\lambda\vec x\bot$, which might correspond to non trivial approximants of non-solvable terms (\emph{e.g.} $\lambda x\Omega$).
+Notice that this syntax contains inductive weak head normal forms, as it is standard for Lévy-Longo trees ~\cite{Longo83}.
+Subterms such as $\lambda\vec x\bot$, which might correspond to non trivial approximants of non-solvable terms (\emph{e.g.} $\lambda x\Omega$) are not included in Böhm trees, which correspond to inductive head normal forms.
 We could endow the approximants with equations identifying $\lambda\vec x\bot$ to $\bot$, but this is not necessary\footnote{ In fact, as for \dbang, having $\bt(\lambda xM)=\lambda x\bt(M)$ holding globally is convenient for technical reasons. } since this trivialization is achieved by Taylor expansion.
-The same remarks holds for $\dcbv$.

 \begin{definition} The syntax of \dcbv\ approximants is given by: